nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-3.md

 <span id="conclusion" />
 # Conclusion

-In the process of journeying through the internals of the scraper, we've tackled asyncio, HTTP requests/sessions, and SQLAlchemy database management.
-I don't claim to be an expert on web scraping, but I like to think my approach to this particular scenario was logically crafted and sufficiently modular to generalize to other web scraping challenges.
-And, while the examination of the codebase didn't touch on every facet of functionality, I hope it had enough depth and breadth to be useful.
+In our journey through the internals of the scraper, we've  tackled asyncio, HTTP requests/sessions, and SQLAlchemy database management.
+I don't claim to be an expert on web scraping, but I like to think this implementation for this particular scenario was logically crafted and sufficiently modular to generalize to other web scraping challenges.
 Happy coding, and please scrape responsibly!

 [0]: {{< ref "2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-1.md" >}}
 [1]: {{< ref "2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-2.md" >}}